realA10001986/Time-Circuits-Display/README.md

 - DMS: Degrees, minutes, seconds;
 - DMD: Degrees, decimal minutes.
 This is the most precise one of the three.

 To toggle geolocation mode, enter keypad commands 114 (DD), 115 (DMS) or 116 (DMD).
-Geolocation mode is mutually exclusive to World Clock and Room Condition mode, and disabled when a Time Travel is initiated.
+Geolocation mode is mutually exclusive to World Clock, Room Condition and Minimal mode, and disabled when a Time Travel is initiated.
 If an SD card is present, Geolocation mode is persistent across reboots.

 ### GPS for speed